uperl/Archive-Libarchive/README.md

 - ... and many many more

 This distribution is split up into several classes, that correspond to `libarchive` classes.
-Probably the best place to start when learning how to use this module is to look at the `/EXAMPLES` section below, but you can also take a look at the main class documentation for the operation that you are interested in as well:
+Probably the best place to start when learning how to use this module is to look at the ["EXAMPLES"](#examples) section below, but you can also take a look at the main class documentation for the operation that you are interested in as well:

 - [Archive](https://metacpan.org/pod/Archive::Libarchive::Archive) => [Archive::Libarchive::ArchiveRead](https://metacpan.org/pod/Archive::Libarchive::ArchiveRead)